Cultural Affairs Office

 The monumental outdoor sculpture was commissioned for the Alice McKean Young Neighborhood Library and consists of three large scale birds made of steel and concrete ranging in size from 12 to 15 feet, each of which is covered with hand-placed, multi-colored glass and ceramic mosaic tiles that shimmer and sparkly when caught by the light, as well as hand-mad tiles stamped with book titles that include words associated with birds and flight.
 A lighting system illuminates the birds after sunset.

-“Across from the historic Palm Center, Books of a Feather is an exceptional and imaginative addition to the community and the City Collection” said Mayor Turner.
+“Across from the historic Palm Center, Books of a Feather is an exceptional and imaginative addition to the community and the City Collection” said The Mayor.
 “We celebrate the library and the art as it brings smiles to the faces of residents while riding the Metro, driving in your car or after spending time in the library.”

 “Books of a Feather draws parallels between the physical flight of birds and the flights of imagination found in books,” said Dixie Friend Gay.
 “The free movement of birds stretches our imagination towards a world that exists beyond our vision, just as explorations in the library open our minds to new and unfamiliar views.”